memseer/docs.memseer.com/docs/guides/files.md

 ---

-## Single File per Event
+## Single File per Record

-Currently, Memseer supports one file per one event — you can't have multiple files uploaded for the same event.
+Currently, Memseer supports one file per one record — you can't have multiple files uploaded for the same record.
 If you have a need to upload multiple files, you have a couple of choices:

 1. Collect and archive all the files into a single archive file, such as zip, and upload the file.
-2. Create multiple events and upload one file to each event.
+2. Create multiple records and upload one file to each record.

 If you have questions, suggestions, and/or feature requests, please give us your [feedback](../feedback.md).